foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 <a id="J11" href="#J11">J11.</a> If you set up a domain name, you will need to point the domain's A record to the instances `<Public IP address>`.
 If you did not set up a domain name, you can now connect to Foundry directly, using a link like this: `http://<Public IP Address>:30000`

+# K. Perform Clean Update/Reinstall
+## Purpose
+This section contains the instructions needed to remove the current installation, and replace it with a cleanly installed new version.
+It does not touch your userdata in any way.

+## Clean Install

+<a id="K1" href="#K1">K1.</a> Reconnect to your Oracle instance, as in step [D2](#D2).

+<a id="K2" href="#K2">K2.</a> Once successfully connected, follow the the updating steps as outlined in the [Recommended Linux Install Guide](https://foundryvtt.wiki/en/setup/linux-installation#optional-g-performing-a-clean-reinstallupdate).

-# K. Archived: A1 Disabling and Upgrading to Pay As You Go (Reference Only)
+# L. Archived: A1 Disabling and Upgrading to Pay As You Go (Reference Only)
 ## Purpose

 This section contains outdated information, left here for reference only.
 This information is outdated and should only be used to reference previous instructions for informational purposes.